Social Impact Goals: Public Equity Alignment with The XX Factor Framework

 We analyzed 122 data points collected by Bloomberg, L.P.; Equileap; MSCI, Inc.; and Thomson Reuters, and validated our analysis with each of the data providers to gain further insights on their sources, process, coverage, and to learn about their future plans for data collection.
 Our purpose in doing this is to show investors where to find points of alignment between our framework and available social data about public companies in the marketplace.
 The reason: the more companies you hold in your portfolio that have these points of alignment, the better the alignment of your portfolio with your philanthropic mission of advancing women.

-What follows is a detailed summary of the data available to investors around enhancing the lives of women, as well as a discussion about how to use data to select stocks and engage as a shareholder to influence the companies you own.
+On the pages linked below, you’ll find a detailed summary of the data available to investors around enhancing the lives of women, as well as a discussion about how to use data to select stocks and engage as a shareholder to influence the companies you own.
 One of the most important revelations to emerge from our research and analysis is that mission alignment is possible for grants and public equity investments—and infusing our framework into grantmaking guidelines and investment policy statements can lead to better outcomes.